 In order to write a literature review, you need to gather sources related to your topic matter.
 For most topics, there is far too much research for any one person to read and understand.
 After you conduct initial searches, narrow down the sources that you will include by reading abstracts, looking at keywords, and considering how many times a source has been cited, which can indicate how influential it has been on other researchers.

-Many databases allow you to set up search alerts so that you receive updates when new articles related to a topic.
+Many databases allow you to set up search alerts so that you receive updates when new articles related to a topic are published.
 You can also set up similar alerts in Google Scholar.

 A citation manager is a software tool that helps you keep track of, properly cite, and organize your research.